 21.2.
 Using sundials4py

 At a high level, using SUNDIALS from Python via sundials4py looks a lot like using SUNDIALS from C or C++.
+The few notable differences are discussed below.

 21.2.1.
 View Classes and Memory Management

-the SUNDIALS integrator/solver memory void* objects are (behind the scenes) wrapped in “View” classes.
+There is only one caveat, the SUNDIALS integrator/solver void* objects are wrapped in “View” classes (behind the scenes) for compatibility with nanobind.

 These view objects cannot be implicitly converted to the underlying void*.
 As such, when calling a function which operates on these void* objects, one must

-extract the void* “capsule” from the view object by calling the view’s get method:
+extract the void* “capsule” from the view object by calling the view’s get method.

 from sundials4py.core import *